Around Kathmandu Trek – 6 Days

-Airport / Hotel / Airport pick up & drop off service by private tourist vehicle.
+Airport / Hotel / Airport pick up & drop off service by a private tourist vehicle

-Guided city tour in Kathmandu by private tourist vehicle.
+Guided city tour in Kathmandu by a private tourist vehicle

-Local Ace the Himalaya licensed English speaking guide.
+Local Ace the Himalaya licensed English-speaking trekking guide

-Free Ace the Himalaya duffel/kit bag, sun hat and T-shirt (yours to keep).
+Free Ace the Himalaya duffel/kit bag and sun hat (yours to keep)

-Farewell dinner in typical Nepali Restaurant with cultural dance show on second last day.
+Farewell dinner in a traditional Nepali restaurant with cultural performances

 Price Does not Include

-- 4 seasons Sleeping bag (Optional/we can provide one if you need it but is to be returned after the trek)
+- 4-season sleeping bag (This is only needed for Chisapani stay during winter; we can provide one if you need it but has to be returned after the trek.)

 Upper Body - Head / Ears / Eyes